telefonicaid/fiware-cygnus/doc/cygnus-ngsi/integration/orion_cygnus_spark.md

 [Top](#top)

 ##<a name="section2"></a>Setting up Orion Context Broker
-Orion Context Broker installation guide can be fund [here](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/admin/install.md#installation).
+Orion Context Broker installation guide can be found [here](https://fiware-orion.readthedocs.io/en/master/admin/install/index.html).
+We recommend to use release 1.6.0 at least.

 The default configuarion is OK for this integration example.
 Simply run it by typing in a shell: